 - Chopped fresh cilantro bean sprouts, chopped roasted peanuts, green onions and additional lime wedges

 - Prepare the rice noodles according to package instructions.
 (I usually just soak mine for 6-7 minutes in boiling water).
 They should be soft but not mushy - see my photo above for how it should look at this point.
-Drain and immediately rinse under cool water and set aside in colander.
+Drain and immediately rinse under cool water and set aside in a colander.

 - While the noodles are cooking, whisk together the sauce ingredients in a medium bowl.
 If you prefer a sweeter pad thai - add additional sugar.
 For a spicier version, add additional chili paste.

 - Heat the oil in a large wok or non-stick skillet over high heat.
 Add the chicken and cook until browned and mostly cooked through (about 3-4 minutes).
 Stir in the ginger, garlic, and shallots and cook for 30 seconds, until fragrant.
 Add the carrots and bell pepper and cook for 1-2 minutes, until tender crisp.
 Push all the ingredients over to one side of the pan.
 Pour the beaten egg and scramble directly in the skillet.

 Add noodles and pour the sauce over top.
 Toss with tongs to evenly coat noodles.
 Remove from heat (do not overcook the noodles or they will get soggy).

-- Squeeze in juice from lime wedge and adjust seasoning by adding some salt, black pepper, fish sauce, (tomato paste - if using) and chili paste.
+- Squeeze in juice from the lime wedge and adjust seasoning by adding some salt, black pepper, fish sauce, (tomato paste - if using) and chili paste.

 - Serve hot on a large platter with garnishes by sprinkling on cilantro, bean sprouts, peanuts and green onions and additional lime wedges on the side.